John Lee Ka-chiu: Chief Secretary

-Chief Executive (2022-present)
+Chief Executive (2022–present)

 2022 Chief Executive election bid

 On 6 April 2022, Lee resigned and planned to join the 2022 Chief Executive election.
 His resignation was approved by the State Council of China on the following day.
 He formally announced his candidacy on 9 April 2022.
-Lee was the sole candidate who had the blessing of the Chinese leader Xi Jinping's administration in the 2022 Hong Kong Chief Executive election, which was communicated by the Liaison Office.
+Lee was the sole candidate who had the blessing of the General Secretary of the Chinese Communist Party Xi Jinping's administration in the 2022 Hong Kong Chief Executive election, which was communicated by the Liaison Office.
 The Office reportedly told the Election Committee that Lee would be the only candidate given permission by Beijing to be Chief Executive.
+His selection was seen as a move by the Chinese government to focus further on security and further integrate Hong Kong with mainland China.

 Lee's campaign manager, Tam Yiu-chung, revealed that Lee would develop a political manifesto by the end of April.
 Tam later claimed that the political manifesto would not be key for the public to support Lee.
 Lee dismissed criticism that the Election Committee members were nominating him without seeing his manifesto, claiming that the Election Committee members already knew him and could trust him.
 Despite having no competitors in the election, Lee said that the election run was "not easy".
+In October 2023, Lee said "Anyone who takes part in elections knows they must work hard, as nominations are not at your fingertips.
+They must use all methods available."

 FactWire reported that Lee's two sons (Gilbert Lee and Jacky Lee) have business relationships with Election Committee members, but Lee said there was no conflict of interest.
 In the report, FactWire said that Gilbert Lee's direct manager is Diana Ferreira Cesar, who sits on the finance subsector of the Election Committee.
 Additionally, Jacky Lee is a business partner of Li Sing-tui, an ex-officio member of the Election Committee.
 Lee violated the Election Ordinance by submitting late paperwork, but was exempted from penalty in August 2022.
 For Lee's election forum, seven media stations will cohost the broadcast, with one politician criticizing plans for it, stating that questions are restricted, with no audience member interaction, and the forum being pre-recorded rather than live.